rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/deprecated-features.md

 Controls which deprecated features are logged when used.
 For an overview of deprecated features see [Deprecated features](../../../../programming-reference-guide/deprecated-features) within the Programming Reference Guide.

-`Y` is a character vector, or a vector of character vectors, each containing the name of a deprecated feature or one of the additional names defined in the table below.
+`Y` is a character vector, or a vector of character vectors, each containing the name of a deprecated feature, or one of the names defined in the table below.
 Subsequent uses of the selected deprecated features will be logged.

 The result `R` is a vector of zero or more names, per the table below.